shredinger137/rrd_refresh/README.md

 Development plans include:

--Calendar: create and allow visibility of multiple categories (all events, training, etc.).
+-Calendar: create and allow visibility of multiple categories (all events, training, etc.).<br>
--Move page content to Contentful for easy editing.
+-Move page content to Contentful for easy editing.<br>
--Create sub pages for 'get involved' and other sections that could use it, with sidebar navigation.
+-Create sub pages for 'get involved' and other sections that could use it, with sidebar navigation.<br>
--Optimize images.
+-Optimize images.<br>
--Add transition effects, initial load followed by page routing.
+-Add transition effects, initial load followed by page routing.<br>
--Add form type, such as for juniors sign up.
+-Add form type, such as for juniors sign up.<br>
--Add suggestion box, technology requests and forms to members area.
+-Add suggestion box, technology requests and forms to members area.<br>

 There are various other design options in consideration.
 Any league members who want to help with web development are welcome to contribute their ideas.